dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/index.md

 Are you ready to start the Bug hunting journey and ready to learn how to improve and empower the Developers Productivity?

 !!! tip "What will we do"
-    In this tutorial we will learn how easy it is to lihttps://docs.dynatrace.com/docs/observeve debug an application in a Kubernetes Cluster.
+    In this tutorial we will learn how easy it is to live debug an application in a Kubernetes Cluster.
 This is a TODO application which should help us be more effective but unfortunately it has bugs.
 So let' find them so we can be more productive and effective!

 <div class="grid cards" markdown>